autometrics-dev/autometrics-rs/README.md

   println!("cargo:rustc-env=PROMETHEUS_URL={prometheus_url}");
 }
 ```
-Note that when using Rust Analyzer, you'll need to reload the workspace in order for the changed URL to take effect.
+Note that when using Rust Analyzer, you may need to reload the workspace in order for the changed URL to take effect.